-New York State boasts over four million acres of parkland – so how do you choose the best spot to explore this summer?
-With kayaking, rafting and hiking trails in breathtaking surrounds, these five natural reserves won't disappoint...
+New York State has over four million acres of parkland, so how do you choose the best spot to explore?
+With kayaking, rafting and hiking trails, these five reserves won't disappoint...

 A wide variety of trails and activities are available for adventurers, including 66 miles of hiking trails, biking, horse riding, whitewater rafting, kayaking, a swimming pool and hot air ballooning.
 In winter months, try cross-country skiing and snow tubing.

 This huge reserve in northern New York State is home to a vast array of nature.
 The park has more than 10,000 lakes, 30,000 miles of rivers and streams, and diverse habitats including wetlands and forests.

 Adirondack is known for its 46 mountain peaks, 20 of which do not have a trail – people who have successfully climbed them join the 'Forty Sixers' club.
 You can go rock climbing and ice climbing in some parts of the park, as well as flatwater and whitewater canoeing and kayaking.

 Catskill Park can be found in the Catskill Mountains, which covers 700,000 acres of land across four counties: Delaware, Greene, Sullivan, and Ulster.
 Designated wilderness areas have been set out throughout the park, with the aim of minimising human impact on the land.